7 Scripts For What To Say When People Hate On Your Diet + The Best Vegan Tuna Salad Recipe

 And finally, if you’ve really, really, really had it:

 7) “You know what?
 Back the fuck off from my junk.
 I’m not ingesting cyanide, it’s kale.
-Eating this way protects against chronic disease, including cancer, diabetes and heart disease.
-It lowers blood pressure, it lowers cholesterol, it strengthens the immune system, and it heightens the sex drive.
+Eating a plant based diet helps protects against chronic diseases, including cancer, diabetes, and heart disease.
+It lowers blood pressure, it lowers cholesterol, strengthens the immune system, and it heightens the sex drive.
 I’ve lost ______ pounds/kilos since I started eating this way.
 It’s better for the environment and it doesn’t contribute to animal cruelty.
 There are tons of reasons to eat this way and the ONLY reason to eat like I used to eat is to protect myself from people like you who won’t shut the hell up about what I eat.
 How about this?
 If you don’t talk to me about my food, I won’t talk to you about your food.
 Do we have a deal, or am I going to have to end this friendship?

 Also, for every person who doesn’t understand or support you through your process, there are lots who do, even if we are virtual.

 Okay foxy, I suggest you to make this recipe for that special individual in your life who subscribes to the “vegan food is bland” mindset.

 They won’t be able to deny the off-the-hook deliciousness of this lunch.

 - 1 15 oz can of garbanzo beans Eden brand uses no BPA in their cans, drained and rinsed

 - 2 stalks of celery chopped